-Step 4: Compare the tied applications' scores under Rental Housing for Extremely Low-Income Individuals criterion.
+Step 4: Compare the tied applications' scores under the Targeting criterion.
 The application with the highest score is approved for funding.

 If an application does not prevail in breaking the tie or is tied with another application but requested more subsidy than the amount of AHP funds that remain to be awarded, the application with the lower funding request shall be approved as an alternate.
 The Bank shall document in writing its analysis and results for each use of the scoring tie-breaker methodology.